Nakia Griffin-Stewart

-Nakia Griffin-Stewart (born November 12, 1996) is an American football tight end who is a free agent.
+Nakia Griffin-Stewart (born November 12, 1996) is an American former football tight end.
 He played college football for the Rutgers Scarlet Knights and the Pitt Panthers.
 Nakia added the name Stewart to his last name in honor of his step-father in 2015 at the beginning of his college football career.

+After his playing career, Griffin-Stewart began working as a legal associate for the National Football League Management Council and as the operations coordinator for the NFL Player Care Foundation.
+He is an assistant producer at EA Sports, contributing to their North American football video games.

-Raised in Tenafly, New Jersey, Griffin-Stewart played prep football at Tenafly High School.
+Raised in Tenafly, New Jersey, Griffin-Stewart played prep football at Tenafly High School, where he was rated the 12th-best tight end in the nation in his graduating recruiting class by ESPN.

 Professional career

 Minnesota Vikings

 Griffin-Stewart was signed by the Minnesota Vikings as an undrafted free agent on April 28, 2020.
 He was waived by the Vikings during final roster cuts on September 5, 2020.

 Green Bay Packers

 Griffin-Stewart was signed to the Green Bay Packers' practice squad on September 23, 2020.
 He was waived on November 3, 2020.

 New York Giants

 Griffin-Stewart was signed to the New York Giants' practice squad on November 24, 2020.
 He was released from the practice squad on December 8, 2020.
 Griffin-Stewart signed a reserve/future contract with the Giants on January 11, 2021.
 He was waived at the end of the preseason on August 31, 2021.